annotell/public-docs/docs-src/docs/kognic-io/working_with_scenes_and_inputs.md

    └── ...
 ```

-The `create_from_scene` method is used to create inputs from a scene.
+The `create_from_scene` method is used to create request inputs from a scene.
 The method takes the scene uuid as input along
 with annotation information such as project, batch and annotation types.
-For example, to create inputs in `project-a`
+For example, to create request inputs in `project-a`
 and `batch-2`, you would do the following:

 ```python